hejazizo/Git-Tutorial/README.md

 |`git config --global alias.<alias_name> <git Command>`|alias for a long Command (storead in `~/.gitconfig` file which can be modified)|

 # Ignoring unwanted files and folders
-add unwanted files and folders name to `.gitignore` file.
+Add unwanted files and folders name to `.gitignore` file.

 |Example|Description |
 |--|--|